 Students are responsible for planning their programs and meeting all graduation requirements.
 Students should be thoroughly familiar with all sections in this bulletin regarding admission, degree requirements, major requirements, course requirements, academic regulations, and academic standing.
-Students are also responsible for policy information and meeting all deadlines as published in the Enrollment and Student Academic Information bulletin (available at the Office of the Registrar) and for keeping their local and permanent addresses up to date with the office of the Registrar.
+Students are also responsible for policy information and meeting all deadlines as published in the Enrollment and Student Academic Information bulletin (available at Student Central on Union) and for keeping their local and permanent addresses up to date with Student Central on Union.